drwpow/pow.rs/src/pages/blog/animation-easings.md

 }
 ```

-A linear curve will always produce the most consistent blends of color because that’s how color is already optimized to work.
+Out of any standard easing curve, a linear one will produce the most even blend of color (that’s how color is already optimized to work!).
 Compare a linear transition (top) to an ease-out transition (middle) to an ease-in transition (bottom):

 <div class="gradient">
   {[...new Array(100)].map((_, n) => {